merc1er/gulp-tailwind/README.md

 - CSS files are located in `/src/css/`.

-- TypeScript files are located in `/src/ts/`.
-The files are concatenated in alphabetical order unless specified otherwise.
+- JavaScript files are located in `/src/js/`.
+The files are bundled by webpack.
+Entry point is `app.js`.

 Hit `ctrl + C` to stop the server.